-- 10. Under rule 56(1) of the Code, if a person becomes the dominant owner by reason of acceptances of an offer, and acceptances have been received in respect of more than 50% of the class of equity securities under offer, the consideration payable in respect of equity securities must be the same as the consideration provided under the offer for equity securities in the same class. - 11.
-However, rule 56(3) states that if the offer provides alternative considerations, then the consideration payable under compulsory acquisition will be the consideration payable under the offer if an accepting offeree fails to choose an alternative or, if no provision to that effect is included in the offer, is the alternative consideration containing the greatest cash component. - 12.
-It is open to an offeror to specify alternative considerations under an offer and to nominate one of those alternatives as the default consideration in the event an accepting securityholder does not nominate the alternative it wishes to receive.
+- 17. Under rule 56(1) of the Code, if a person becomes the dominant owner by reason of acceptances of an offer, and acceptances have been received in respect of more than 50% of the class of equity securities under offer, the consideration payable in respect of equity securities must be the same as the consideration provided under the offer for equity securities in the same class. - 18.
+However, rule 56(3) states that if the offer provides alternative considerations, then the consideration payable under compulsory acquisition will be the consideration payable under the offer if an accepting offeree fails to choose an alternative or, if no provision to that effect is included in the offer, is the alternative consideration containing the greatest cash component. - 19.
+It is open to an offeror to specify alternative considerations under an offer and to nominate one of those alternatives as the default consideration in the event an accepting security holder does not nominate the alternative it wishes to receive.
 There is no requirement under the Code that each consideration alternative be in the same form, or have the same value, as long as the offer is made on the same terms and provides the same consideration to all offerees.

-The effect of rule 56(3) is that any shareholders whose shares are compulsorily acquired by the dominant owner will be given the default alternatives, and will have no choice in the matter.
-The outstanding shareholders have no right under the Code to object to the consideration.

-- 13. This outcome could be particularly unfair, and is likely to have quite a coercive effect in any takeover.
-An offeror, by including an unattractive and unfair default consideration alternative in its offer, could effectively force shareholders to accept a takeover offer for fear of being compelled to take the unwanted consideration alternative under compulsory acquisition. - 14.
+- 20. The effect of rule 56(3) is that any shareholders whose shares are compulsorily acquired by the dominant owner will be given the default alternatives, and will have no choice in the matter.
+The outstanding shareholders have no right under the Code to object to the consideration. - 21.
+This outcome could be particularly unfair, and is likely to have quite a coercive effect in any takeover.
+An offeror, by including an unattractive and unfair default consideration alternative in its offer, could effectively force shareholders to accept a takeover offer for fear of being compelled to take the unwanted consideration alternative under compulsory acquisition. - 22.
 The sentiment of rule 56 is clear.
 If there is no default consideration specified in the offer then shareholders whose shares are compulsorily acquired are to get the alternative with the greatest cash component.
 But the practical effect of the clause is just the opposite.
-Offerors can stipulate the least attractive consideration alternative as being the default consideration and that will be the one that they will have to pay under compulsory acquisition, should they reach that point of dominant ownership and have achieved 50% acceptances of the equity securities that were under offer in the takeover. - 15.
-One way to ameliorate the problem caused by the present construction of rule 56(3) would be to require the dominant owner to give securityholders whose securities are being compulsorily acquired under rule 56(1) and (2) (i.e. where there is an offer and acceptances of the class of securities under offer are over 50%) the ability, when they return their instruments of transfer under rule 59, to specify which of the consideration alternatives that were available under the offer they wished to be paid in exchange for their securities - 16.
-All outstanding securityholders in these circumstances would have the opportunity to stipulate the consideration they wanted to receive during the compulsory acquisition process, even if not all choose to exercise that right.
-Offerees could no longer use an aspect of the Code to coerce offerees into accepting an offer they did not want solely to avoid the undesirable compulsory acquisition outcome. - 17.
-Where a takeover offer includes consideration alternatives that provide (for the purpose of determining the final amount to be paid to accepting shareholders) for cash scaling or an equivalent adjustment that is dependant on the level of acceptances, it is important to ensure that securityholders whose securities are compulsorily acquired receive the same consideration as those securityholders who accepted the same alternative under the takeover offer. - 18.
-Without this there would be an incentive for shareholders not to accept an offer in the hope of receiving better consideration under compulsory acquisition.
-This in turn would most likely result in an offer failing to reach 90%, just the opposite of the present situation.
+Offerors can stipulate the least attractive consideration alternative as being the default consideration and that will be the one that they will have to pay under compulsory acquisition, should they reach that point of dominant ownership and have achieved 50% acceptances of the equity securities that were under offer in the takeover. - 23.
+The Panel's recommended change to ameliorate the problem caused by the present construction of rule 56(3) is to require the dominant owner to give security holders whose securities are being compulsorily acquired under rule 56(1) and (2) (i.e. where there is an offer and acceptances of the class of securities under offer are over 50%) the ability, when they return their instruments of transfer under rule 59, to specify which of the consideration alternatives that were available under the offer they wished to be paid in exchange for their securities. - 24.
+All outstanding security holders in these circumstances would have the opportunity to stipulate the consideration they wanted to receive during the compulsory acquisition process, even if not all choose to exercise that right.
+Offerees could no longer use an aspect of the Code to coerce offerees into accepting an offer they did not want, solely to avoid the undesirable compulsory acquisition outcome. - 25.
 The Panel believes it is important that the compulsory acquisition provisions should be as outcome-neutral as possible.
 The Panel's suggested drafting aims to achieve this.